HUD-Data-Lab/Data.Exchange.and.Interoperability/doc/HMIS Toolchain Custom Template Quick Start Guide.md

   description: "Generates billing data for CA MCOs from HMIS enrollment records"
   output_format: "json"  # Options: json, csv, xml, api_endpoint

-# Map HMIS data elements to template fields
+# Map HMIS data elements to template fields <!-- REVIEW: So we would need to define each data element?
+Would the data element number be helpful? -->
 fields:
   # Standard HMIS fields (from ontology)
   - hmis_element: "PersonalID"